 - Any Postgraduate Diploma course (PGDip.
 LPC, GDL, etc.)

 - Any Online and Distance Learning course - Please see above for Covid-19 exemptions until June 2023

 - Courses which are less than half time.

-Please be aware that this is not an exhaustive list and subject to regulation change.
+Please be aware that this is not an exhaustive list and is subject to regulation change.
 The US Federal Loans team will assess whether your course is eligible when you submit your loan application.

 Courses with a work placement

-You are eligible for Federal Direct Loans funding for the duration of any official work placement.
+You are eligible for Federal Title IV Direct Loans funding for the duration of any official work placement.

-Important: If your placement is in the US, you will NOT be eligible for Federal funding for the whole course.
+IMPORTANT: If your placement is in the US, you will NOT be eligible for Federal Title IV Direct Loans funding for the whole course.

 Courses with a study exchange

-However, you should ask us for advice if your course has a placement or period away from the University, so we can ensure that your eligibility for Federal Direct Loans will not be affected.
+However, you should ask us for advice if your course has a study exchange or period away from the University, so we can ensure that your eligibility for Federal Direct Loans will not be affected.
 You should also keep us informed of any changes you make during your studies at BU.

 You can also contact our Global Engagement team for further advice.

 Satisfactory Academic Progress (SAP)

 In order to remain eligible for Federal Aid you need to be making Satisfactory Academic Progress (SAP) by being in attendance and passing assignments and exams.
 If you fail to meet SAP, you will become ineligible for Federal Loans.
 For further information, please see the BU SAP policy.

 Entrance and Exit Counseling

 If you borrow under the US Government William D. Ford Federal Direct Loan Program, you MUST complete Entrance Counseling before we can fully set up your loan request.

 You are also required under US law to complete Exit Counseling shortly before graduating or otherwise leaving the university.

 Both Entrance and Exit Counseling can be completed at StudentLoans.gov.